ProgrammingMentorship/programmingmentorship.github.io/content/docs/getting-started/what-is-computing/software.md

 {{< /mermaid >}}

-If we write each of our programs to run on Java then we will be able to run them on Windows, MAc, Linux, iPhone, Android...
+If we write each of our programs to run on Java then we will be able to run them on Windows, Mac, Linux, iPhone, Android...
 Whatever we want.

 The exception to this is if we were to write a program to integrate with the camera on an iPhone for example, that code would obviously not work to access a